 Men are slightly more likely to develop multiple myeloma than women.

 Multiple myeloma is more than twice as common in African Americans than in white Americans.
 The reason is not known.

-A study by the American Cancer Society has found that being overweight or obese increases a person’s risk of developing myeloma.
+Being overweight or obese increases a person’s risk of developing myeloma.

 People with monoclonal gammopathy of undetermined significance (MGUS) or solitary plasmacytoma are at higher risk of developing multiple myeloma than someone who does not have these diseases.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.